 When you look to purchase anything in life, you always feel more comfortable when you go to the experts.
-Surface Combustion has more than 100 years of experience with thermal systems, The rotary hearth style of furnace allows for placement of large pieces or baskets of product onto a solid refractory or alloy hearth from which point they rotate like a lazy susan mechanism from the point of entry around in a horizontal circular motion until the rotation is complete.
+As a leading heat treat furnace manufacturer, Surface Combustion has more than 100 years of heat treat experience with thermal systems.
+The rotary hearth furnace allows for placement of large pieces or baskets of product onto a solid refractory or alloy hearth.
+From the point of entry, they rotate in a horizontal circular motion similar to a lazy susan mechanism until the rotation is complete.
 The load may be retracted through the same entry door or through a separate exit door near by the entry door.
 There are two styles of rotary hearth furnaces.
 The first has an open heat chamber, and the second has an enclosed cylinder in the center and is used where temperature uniformity is critical in the exiting pieces.

 Insulations used in the hot zone can be brick or fiber.
 Heating elements are traditionally rod overbend style that are electrically isolated from the steel casing.
 Gas fired models can include indirect heated radiant tube or direct fired burners.

 Hearth style is selected based on the product range and the temperature of the process.
 Higher temperature annealing of stainless materials typically requires a refractory hearth to withstand processing temperatures over 2250°F. Lower temperature hardening applications most often use an alloy hearth.

 Custom sizing 6’ to 80’ to meet your processing needs

 Electric, direct gas fired (recuperative and regenerative) and radiant tube systems available